-- (a) The administrator may deny, suspend or revoke any permit issued pursuant to this chapter in the following situations: - (1) wWhenever it is determined from an inspection that any animal establishment fails to meet all the required conditions of this chapter or applicable state law; - (2) Where there is reason to believe the applicant or permit holder willfully withheld or falsified any information to obtain a permit; or - (3) If the applicant or permit holder has been convicted by a court of law of more than two (2) violations of this chapter in a twelve (12) month period, or any state law relating to animals or public nuisance caused by animals, or has been convicted of cruelty to animals within the previous five (5) years. - (b) Any revocation of a permit shall be effective until all conditions have been met and complied with to the satisfaction of the administrator and written notice of this factcompletion of all conditions has been given to the permittee.
-Upon receipt of such notice the permit shall be deemed in full force and effectvalid for the remainder of the original term for which issued. - (c) The owner may appeal the administrator's determination to deny, suspend or revoke any permit pursuant to this chapter as provided in Section 6.10.030.
+- (a) The administrator may deny, suspend or revoke any permit issued pursuant to this chapter in the following situations: - (1) Whenever it is determined from an inspection that any animal establishment fails to meet all the required conditions of this chapter or applicable state law; - (2) Where there is reason to believe the applicant or permit holder willfully withheld or falsified any information to obtain a permit; or - (3) If the applicant or permit holder has been convicted by a court of law of more than two (2) violations of this chapter in a twelve (12) month period, or any state law relating to animals or public nuisance caused by animals, or has been convicted of cruelty to animals within the previous five (5) years. - (b) Any revocation of a permit shall be effective until all conditions have been met to the satisfaction of the administrator and written notice of completion of all conditions has been given to the permittee.
+Upon receipt of such notice the permit shall be deemed valid for the remainder of the original term for which issued - (c) The owner may appeal the administrator's determination to deny, suspend or revoke any permit pursuant to this chapter as provided in Section 6.10.030.

-6.2007.080.
-License Permits not transferable.
+6.07.080.
+Permits not transferable.

-Licenses Permits issued pursuant to this chapter shall not be transferable.
-Chapter 6.308.
+Permits issued pursuant to this chapter shall not be transferable.